INTERVIEWQuestions & Answers

 A.: Your question poses a fundamental problem of assimilation with religion and therefore of personal beliefs.
-But, in view of your question, you seem to evoke channeling or mediums who have contact with the categories listed.
+But, given your question, you seem to evoke channeling or mediums that have contact with the categories listed.
 So, I will discard from my answers the few great mystics who fall within the traditional structures of the religion to which they have devoted their lives.

 Q.: Are you saying that there are higher states than the visions or contact manifestations?

 In first-level experiences such as lucid dreams, you are confronted with different manifestations of your conscious content.
 Just because you perceive an angel or a being of light, or Virgo, does not necessarily make it a reality.
 You dream at night of different men and women and when you wake up you do not tell yourself that you have received a message from them.